BjornRodin/newtotech/README.md

 ![Browser testing](readme-images/browsertesting.JPG)
 #### Responsiveness
 All the pages was tested with different screen sizes through Developer Tools in the Google Chrome Browser.
+Below is also a link to 'amiresponsive' where it is also possible to see how the site look on different screen sizes at the same time.

 [Am I Responsive?](https://ui.dev/amiresponsive?url=https://bjornrodin.github.io/programmers-meetup-hub/)